When the Curious Abandon Honesty: Federated Learning Is Not Private: Experimental Evaluation

 \Cref{tab:effect_initializer_function} reports the \precision and \recall of training data point extraction from the gradients of randomly initialized models.
 These gradients are computed over a mini-batch of 100 data points for 1000 neurons (\ie 1000 weight rows' gradients for extraction) in the first fully-connected layer.
 We later study the impact of these two parameters on the success of reconstruction attacks.
 Even if this attack is passive, and the \cp has not modified any of the weights adversarially, training data extraction is often successful: for the MNIST dataset, around $6$\% of individual training data points can be directly extracted from the model gradients, whereas for CIFAR10 and ImageNet, roughly $26$\% and $22$\% of the training data points can be perfectly extracted.
 The passive attack for extracting embeddings from the IMDB dataset yields roughly $25$\% \recall for 1000 neurons and mini-batches of 100 data points, see~\Cref{tab:text_imdb}.

-These results also suggest that setting higher standard deviations in random weight distributions alone can already significantly increase the \recall of individual data points from the model gradients, see~\Cref{tab:effect_initializer_function}.
+These results also suggest that setting higher spread, in form of standard deviations to random weight distributions alone can already significantly increase the \recall of individual data points from the model gradients, see~\Cref{tab:effect_initializer_function}.
 This is, most likely, due to the larger span within the weight values.

 Additionally, we also set out to investigate how as training progresses, and the model's weights converge, the extraction' success evolves.
 We initialized the FC-NN from \Cref{tab:architectures} with a Xavier Uniform distribution and trained the model on MNIST and CIFAR10 for 30 epochs. \Cref{tab:extraction_converging_models} depicts the results.
 We observe that the \recall increases slightly over the training epochs.
-Analyzing the distribution of the model weights in \Cref{fig:weights_after_training} in \Cref{app:additional_results} shows that over training, the uniformly initialized weight values resemble more a normal distribution and obtain a wider spread, which might be the reason for the increased extraction success.
+Analyzing the distribution of the model weights in \Cref{fig:weights_after_training} shows that over training, the uniformly initialized weight values resemble more a normal distribution and obtain a wider spread, which might be the reason for the increased extraction success.